The Scottish Varsity

 The Scottish Varsity is an annual rugby union fixture between the University of St Andrews and the University of Edinburgh in Scotland.
-In the Men's match, as of 2025, both St Andrews and Edinburgh are tied at seven victories each since the revival of the match in 2011.
+In the Men's match, as of 2026, St Andrews have eight victories which leads Edinburgh's seven since the revival of the match in 2011.
 First played in the 1860s, it is the oldest varsity match in the world in a code of football.
-(Note: The University Match and The Boat Race were first held in 1827 and 1829 respectively and are also varisty matches.
+(Note: The University Match and The Boat Race were first held in 1827 and 1829 respectively and are also varsity matches.
 The Cambridge and Oxford Athletic Games were first held in 1864.
 However, the Oxford-Cambridge varsity matches in rugby union and association football were first held in 1872 and 1874 respectively although intercollegiate matches in association football date back earlier.
 The 1869 Princeton vs. Rutgers football game was the first intercollegiate football game in the United States while the first intercollegiate rugby football game in the United States took place in 1874 when Harvard University played against McGill University.)

 History

 Edinburgh University RFC was founded in 1857 and the University of St Andrews Rugby Football Club the following year.
 Fixtures began in the 1860s, making this the oldest varsity match in the world in a code of football.
-(Note: The University Match and The Boat Race were first held in 1827 and 1829 respectively and are also varisty matches.
+(Note: The University Match and The Boat Race were first held in 1827 and 1829 respectively and are also varsity matches.
 The Cambridge and Oxford Athletic Games were first held in 1864.
 However, the Oxford-Cambridge varsity matches in rugby union and association football were first held in 1872 and 1874 respectively although intercollegiate matches in association football date back earlier.
 The 1869 Princeton vs. Rutgers football game was the first intercollegiate football game in the United States while the first intercollegiate rugby football game in the United States took place in 1874 when Harvard University played against McGill University.)

 In 1873, the University of St Andrews RFC and the Edinburgh University RFC, along with six other clubs, were foundering members of the Scottish Football Union (now, Scottish Rugby Union).
 Edinburgh University had joined the Rugby Football Union in 1871 and renounced their membership to join the SFU.

 The Scottish Varsity was resurrected in 2011 after a hiatus of over 50 years and was staged in London at the home of London Scottish RFC in order to build alumni relations.
 In 2015, the match returned to Scotland in Murrayfield Stadium and drew a crowd of over 10,000 spectators.
 In 2021, the match was played at University Park, the home of University of St Andrews RFC, due to Covid-19 pandemic crowd restrictions.
 The match is normally held in late September and has received coverage from Sky Sports, the BBC and IRB’s Total Rugby.

 The match has been named after its sponsor, The Royal Bank of Scotland, since 2015, and has enjoyed popular support since the rivalry was renewed in 2011.